RicardoQuiroga/scamazon/README.md

 			-if the item has >= 5 in stock, just print in stock -if < 5, print how many are left
-			-if out of stock, print out of stock for that item -the user can choose multiple items to add to a 'cart' -if the user tries to add something that doesn't exist, inform the user -would probably be easier to make a limited size cart as opposed to unlimited -everytime something is added, let the user know how many items are in the cart -once the user is done selecting items to purchase, go to a checkout process -ask the user if they want the items shipped to their current stored address -if yes, continue
+			-if out of stock, print out of stock for that item -the user can select an item to view the reviews of the item -informs user if there are no reviews for that item -the user can choose multiple items to add to a 'cart' -if the user tries to add something that doesn't exist, inform the user -if the user tries to order more units that are in stock inform the user and do not add to cart -cart stores product information and the quantity ordered -everytime something is added, let the user know how many items are in the cart -the user can check the items, price and quantity ordered of each item in their cart prior to checkout -once the user is done selecting items to purchase, go to a checkout process -ask the user if they want the items shipped to their current stored address -if yes, continue
-			-if no, ask the user for the new information and modify their address info appropriately -if the order goes through correctly, inform the user, modify the appropriate database fields, and back out to categories -give the option to post a review in the same screen as category selection -list the items the user has ordered and ask which the user would like to review -if the user has not ordered any anything, inform the user and back out to categories -when the user chooses one of the options, take input for the review -give the option to post an image
+			-if no, ask the user for the new information and modify their address info appropriately -if the order goes through correctly, inform the user, modify the appropriate database fields, and back out to categories -lower supply of items based on the quantity ordered -empty cart after successful order
+	-give the option to post a review in the main menu selection -list the items the user has ordered and ask which the user would like to review -if the user has not ordered any anything, inform the user and back out to categories -lists in order of itemID and will only display one per distinct item -when the user chooses one of the options, take input for the review -take an int for rating
-			-right now it'll just be a image reference
-		-take an int for rating
 		-add the review to reviews
-		-modify the avgRating in images by adding all ratings for the item and dividing by the amount of reviews
+		-modify the avgRating in reviews by taking the average amount of ratings -if rating is null set to initial rating score
+		-the user can modify their review if they had already placed a review for that certain product -users cannot place multiple reviews for any given product -user can choose to change their password
+		-will check to see if both password inputs are the same and update database accordingly -empty cart upon logout

 -IF THE USER IS AN EMP
 	-give the option of which category to modify, since an employee may manage multiple categories